berkealgul/NeuralEvolution-Self-Driving/README.md

 ### How to use
 You can run "main.py" to launch the simulation.

-The script uses /mapData.json for getting map information and /bestcar.json for getting and saving model parameters
+The script uses "/mapData.json" for getting map information and "/bestcar.json" for getting and saving model parameters

-There are several example parkours in "/parkours" folder ın order to use them carry the desider json file to project directory and rename the file to "mapData.json"
+There are several example parkours in "/parkours" folder.
+In order to use them, you can carry the desider json file to project directory and rename the file to "mapData.json" In addition you can also create your own maps

 Similarly you can use pretrained model in "/train models" directory, just rename it to "bestcar.json"